 - A preventer inhaler is taken every day to prevent symptoms from developing.
 The medicine commonly used in preventer inhalers is a steroid.
 There are various brands.
 Steroids work by reducing the inflammation in the airways.
 When the inflammation has gone, the airways are much less likely to become narrow and cause symptoms.
 It takes 7-14 days for the steroid in a preventer inhaler to build up its effect.
 Therefore, it will not give any immediate relief of symptoms.
 However, after a week or so of treatment, the symptoms have often gone, or are much reduced.
 It can take up to six weeks for maximum benefit.
 You should then continue with the preventer inhaler every day even when your symptoms have gone - to prevent symptoms from coming back.
 You should then not need to use a reliever inhaler very often (if at all).

 - A long-acting bronchodilator may be advised in addition to a preventer inhaler.
-Long-acting bronchodilators relieve symptoms as they widen (dilate) the lung airways (bronchi) but work for longer than reliever inhalers.
-The medicines in these inhalers work for up to 12 hours after taking each dose.
+Long-acting bronchodilators relieve symptoms as they widen the lung airways (bronchi) but work for longer than reliever inhalers.
+The medicines in these inhalers work for up to 12 hours after each dose has been taken.
 They include salmeterol and formoterol.
 (Some brands of inhaler contain a steroid plus a long-acting bronchodilator for convenience.)
 A long-acting bronchodilator may be needed if symptoms are not fully controlled by the preventer inhaler alone.